One way our family saved money back in the day was by having me cut the boys’ hair. While it saved us some cash, it was not without a price.

-One way that we have saved money as a family is by me cutting the boys hair.
-While this has saved us some cash, it has not been without a price.
-My oldest two boys were given a choice, either let mom cut it for free or you can pay for your own haircut where ever you want.
+My oldest two boys were given a choice, either let mom cut it for free or you can pay for your own haircut.
 They let me continue to cut it until they really cared about how they looked.
 My oldest has really thick, coarse, curly red hair and I pretty much couldn’t screw it up.

 There was one time when I thought I was done with his hair and he took a shower and then I looked at his head and saw this line going from one ear to the other.
 It was so bad.
 I think the phone rang half way through his cut or something, because there was surely a problem.

-My son Joel (11 and going into Junior High in two days), begged me to “trim” his hair which had grown for several months to a very “Jonas Brothers” looking “I’m So Cool” length.
+My son Joel was 11 and going into Junior High in two days.
+He begged me to “trim” his hair which had grown for several months to a very “Jonas Brothers” looking “I’m So Cool” length.
 Joel liked to whip his head quickly to the side in a smooth gesture to get his bangs out of his face.
 It was his trademark.
-I don’t mind the longer hair.
+I didn’t mind the longer hair.
 I do have a line – NO MOHAWKS, permanent color, etc… But the longer hair is fine.

 The next day, I was able to get him in to my hair stylist and she (a wonderful mom of three grown children) really helped sooth the pain of his short hair.
 She told him that she was going to just straighten it out so that as it grows out, it will all come in even and look nice – like the Jonas Brothers, she said.